MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/public-preview-doc-updates.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Obtenha mais informações sobre a prévia pública no Microsoft Teams.
-Experimente novos recursos e forneça comentários.
+description: Learn about the public preview in Microsoft Teams.
+Try out new features and provide feedback.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: high
-ms.openlocfilehash: 25e3819b4ac14e770e55829d00654659970246f0
+ms.openlocfilehash: ffdd34d8a36726d96bc44ae766e91ca6ae77280b
-ms.sourcegitcommit: 472e46b6eb907f41920516616683a61f0fc6f741
+ms.sourcegitcommit: b535a70df5bc842f597889582df3eb86371f8139
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 06/30/2022
+ms.lasthandoff: 11/07/2022
-ms.locfileid: "66564119"
+ms.locfileid: "68869582"
 ---
 # <a name="microsoft-teams-public-preview"></a>Visualização Pública do Microsoft Teams

 > [!NOTE]
 > Os recursos incluídos na visualização podem não estar completos e podem sofrer alterações antes de serem disponibilizados na versão pública.
 Eles são fornecidos apenas para fins de avaliação e exploração.
 As versões prévias do recurso não têm suporte na Nuvem da Comunidade Governamental (GCC) do Office 365.

-A Visualização Pública para Microsoft Teams fornece acesso antecipado a recursos não lançados no Teams.
-As visualizações permitem que você explore e teste os próximos recursos.
-Também agradecemos comentários sobre qualquer recurso em visualizações públicas.
-A visualização pública é habilitada por usuário da equipe, então você não precisa se preocupar em afetar toda a sua organização.
+Public Preview for Microsoft Teams provides early access to unreleased features in Teams.
+Previews allow you to explore and test upcoming features.
+We also welcome feedback on any feature in public previews.
+Public preview is enabled per Team user, so you don't need to worry about affecting your entire organization.

-Para obter uma lista do que está disponível na visualização pública do Teams, visite [Notas técnicas da Visualização Pública do Microsoft Teams](https://techcommunity.microsoft.com/t5/microsoft-teams-public-preview/bd-p/MicrosoftTeamsPublicPreview), [Notas de Versão do para Recursos de Administração do Teams](/OfficeUpdates/teams-admin)e [Novidades do Teams](https://support.microsoft.com/office/what-s-new-in-microsoft-teams-d7092a6d-c896-424c-b362-a472d5f105de).
+Para obter uma lista do que está disponível na versão prévia pública do Teams, visite [notas técnicas de visualização pública do Microsoft Teams](https://techcommunity.microsoft.com/t5/microsoft-teams-public-preview/bd-p/MicrosoftTeamsPublicPreview), [notas de versão para recursos Administração do Teams](/OfficeUpdates/teams-admin) e [notas de versão para o Canal Atual do Office (versão prévia)](/officeupdates/current-channel-preview).

 ## <a name="set-the-update-policy"></a>Definir a política de atualização

-A visualização pública é habilitada por usuário, e a opção para ativar a visualização pública é controlada em uma política administrativa.
-As políticas de atualização são usadas para gerenciar o Teams e os usuários de visualização do Office que verão os recursos de pré-lançamento ou de pré-visualização no aplicativo do Teams.
-Você pode usar a política Global (padrão Org-wide) e personalizá-la, ou criar uma ou mais políticas personalizadas para seus usuários.
+Public preview is enabled on a per-user basis, and the option to turn on public preview is controlled in an admin policy.
+Update policies are used to manage Teams and Office preview users who will see pre-release or preview features in the Teams app.
+You can use the Global (Org-wide default) policy and customize it, or create one or more custom policies for your users.
+The policy needs to be assigned to specific users because it doesn't over-write the global policy.

 1. Entre no [Centro de administração do Microsoft Teams](https://admin.teams.microsoft.com/).